arnavs-0/PocDoc-Public/README.md

 A One Stop Medical Assistant, including a Diary, Symptom Checker, Allergy Finder, Hospital/Pharmacy Locator, and Medication Tracker.
 Implemented using Firebase, Google ML, and Clarifai.
 Now Open Source!

+Have any problems or questions?
+Open an Issue!

 ## Tools